Special arrangement for payment of VAT (consignments worth no more than 150 euros)

 Businesses that use the special arrangements must keep a record of their business transactions.
 The records must be sufficiently detailed so that the customs authorities can verify that the correct amount of taxes has been collected and paid and that the customs declarations have been lodged correctly.
-Read more about the record-keeping requirements on the Authorisations page.
+Read more about the record-keeping requirements on the Instructions on authorisations page.

 Registering as a user of the special arrangement